 The information in this document is subject to change without notice and does not represent a commitment on the part of the vendor.
 No warranty or representation, either expressed or implied, is made with respect to the quality, accuracy or fitness for any particular purpose of this document.
 The manufacturer reserves the right to make changes to the content of this document and/or the products associated with it at any time without obligation to notify any person or organization of such changes.
 In no event will the manufacturer be liable for direct, indirect, special, incidental or consequential damages arising out of the use or inability to use this product or documentation, even if advised of the possibility of such damages.
 This document contains materials protected by copyright.
 All rights are reserved.
 No part of this manual may be reproduced or transmitted in any form, by any means or for any purpose without expressed written consent of its authors.
-Product names appearing in this document are registered property of their respective owners.
+Product names appearing in this document are mentioned for identification purposes only.
+All trademarks, product names or brand names appearing in this document are registered property of their respective owners.

 Printed in Taiwan.